sohailanwaralmani74/utility-tools/webp-to-jpg.md

 <h1>Convert WebP to JPG Online – Free WebP to JPG Converter</h1>

-<p>Convert your <strong>WebP images to JPG</strong> instantly with our free online tool.
+<p>Convert your <strong>Webp images to JPG</strong> instantly with our free online tool.
 Perfect for web optimization, photo editing, or sharing, our converter supports single and <strong>batch WebP to JPG conversions</strong>.
 Maintain high-quality images while ensuring compatibility across all devices and platforms.</p>

 <h2>Why Convert WebP to JPG?</h2>
-<p>WebP is a modern image format with smaller file sizes, but it may not be supported everywhere.
-Converting <strong>WebP to JPG</strong> ensures universal compatibility with software, browsers, social media platforms, and printing tools.
+<p>Webp is a modern image format with smaller file sizes, but it may not be supported everywhere.
+Converting <strong>Webp to JPG</strong> ensures universal compatibility with software, browsers, social media platforms, and printing tools.
 JPG is widely recognized and ideal for sharing without losing image quality.</p>

 <h2>How to Convert WebP to JPG</h2>
 <ol>